JoepaulGospel/script-diary/README.md

-# Script Diary — setup
+# Tiziano Scripts — setup

 Same pattern as Logger: a small backend that saves everything to a Turso database, so your scripts sync across every device.